 The timing of new store openings may result in significant fluctuations in our quarterly performance.
 We typically incur most cash pre-opening costs for a new store within the two months immediately preceding, and the month of, the store's opening.
 In addition, the labor and operating costs for a newly opened store during the first three to six months of operation are materially greater than what can be expected after that time, both in aggregate dollars and as a percentage of revenues.
-We expect to spend approximately \$40,000 (\$31,000 net of cash contributions from landlords) for new store construction in 2012.
+In 2013 we expect to spend between \$50,000 and \$60,000 (net of cash contributions from landlords) for new store construction.
+A portion of the 2013 new store expenditures is related to stores that will be under construction in 2013 but will not open until 2014.
 Due to these substantial up-front financial requirements to open new stores, the investment risk related to any single store is much larger than that associated with many other restaurants or entertainment venues.

-We have a recent history of net losses.
+We have had net losses in recent years.

-Although we had net income of \$955 for the fiscal year ended January 29, 2012, we have high interest expense and depreciation and amortization expense and, as a result, incurred net losses of \$7,295 and \$350 for the fiscal years ended January 30, 2011 (combined) and January 31, 2010, respectively.
+Although we had net income of \$17,997 for the fiscal year ended February 3, 2013, we have high interest and depreciation and amortization expense and, as a result, incurred net loss of \$7,295 in fiscal 2010 (combined).
 Achieving profitability depends upon numerous factors, including our ability to generate increased revenues and our ability to control expenses.
 We may incur significant losses in the future for a number of reasons, including the other risks described in this Report and our ongoing interest and depreciation and amortization expense, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown events.
 Accordingly, we can make no assurances that we will be able to achieve, sustain or increase profitability in the future.